Faizshariff/Convrt/README.md

 ### `app/src/client/admin/components`
 This folder contains all the react child components used in the dashboard pages.

+### 📂 `Server-side Backend`

+### `app/src/server`
+- **serverSetup.ts**: Initializes and configures the server, setting up middleware, routes, and any other server-level dependencies.

+### `app/src/server/queries.ts`
+- **queries.ts**: Contains database query functions for retrieving data from the backend, such as fetching user or application data.

+### `app/src/server/actions.ts`
+- **actions.ts**: Defines server-side actions that modify or interact with the database, such as creating, updating, or deleting records.

+### `app/src/server/workers`
+This folder contains background worker scripts that perform asynchronous tasks.

+- **plausibleAnalyticsUtils.ts**: Worker script that handles interactions with Plausible Analytics for gathering and processing analytics data.
+- **googleAnalyticsUtils.ts**: Worker script that integrates with Google Analytics to fetch and manage analytics data.
+- **checkAndQueueEmails.ts**: Worker that checks and queues emails for sending based on the application’s business logic.
+- **calculateDailyStats.ts**: Worker script that calculates daily statistics (such as user activity, email status) and updates relevant records.

+### `app/src/server/webhooks`
+This folder contains webhook handlers for processing incoming events from external services.

+- **stripe.ts**: Handles Stripe webhook events (e.g., payments, subscriptions) to keep the application in sync with Stripe.
+- **emailsns.ts**: Processes email-related events from AWS SNS (Simple Notification Service), such as delivery or bounce notifications.

+### `app/src/server/sendmail`
+This folder contains utilities for sending emails via different services.

+- **sesUtils.ts**: Utility for sending emails via AWS SES (Simple Email Service), handling the setup and execution of email delivery.

+### `app/src/server/scripts`
+This folder contains various utility scripts for running tasks on the server.

+- **usersSeed.ts**: Script for seeding the database with initial user data for development or testing purposes.

+### `app/src/server/payments`
+This folder handles payment-related functionalities.

+- **stripeUtils.ts**: Contains utility functions for interacting with Stripe’s API, such as processing payments, refunds, and managing subscriptions.

+### `app/src/server/auth`
+This folder manages user authentication and related functionalities.

+- **setUsername.ts**: Handles the logic for setting or updating a user’s username.
+- **sendGridEmailSender.js**: Utility for sending emails via SendGrid, including setup and email-sending logic.
+- **email.ts**: Handles email-related operations like sending verification emails or password reset links.
+- **users/verification.ts**: Manages user verification processes, such as verifying email addresses.
+- **users/users.ts**: Handles user-related actions, such as retrieving, updating, or deleting user data.

+---

+### 📂 `Backend server`

 ## Key Fixes & Improvements